hmatuschek/qdmr/doc/reveng/hytera/README.md

    +---------+---------+---------+---------+---------+---------+---------+---------+
 08 | 0x00    | 0x00    | 0x01    | 0x00    | 0x00    | Offset 32bit LE          ...
    +---------+---------+---------+---------+---------+---------+---------+---------+
-10  ...      | Lenght, 16bit, LE |
+10  ...      | Length, 16bit, LE |
    +---------+---------+---------+
 ```
  - The first field appears to be relatively random.
  - The second field appears to be a memory page.
 This address is repeated in the response.
  - Several unknown or empty fields. *TODO: verify that they are fixed for all reads.*
- - Field 0x0d is a 16bit little endian offset.
+ - Field 0x0d is a 32bit little endian offset.
 Likely the byte offset within each memory page to
    read from.
- - Field 0x11 is the number of bytes to read starting from the specified offset.
+ - Field 0x11 is the number of bytes to read starting from the specified offset in a
+   16bit little endian integer.

 ### Continuing the example above
 The payload